The Talalla Story

 AT TALALLA WE BELIEVE THAT RESPECT FOR THE LOCAL CULTURE AND NATURAL ENVIRONMENT IS INTEGRAL TO MAINTAINING A TRANQUIL AND SUSTAINABLE RETREAT.

 We work hard to minimize our environmental footprint and maximize our local economic impact.
 By creating direct jobs at Talalla and working with the local community, we are contributing to community development over the years.
 We encourage our guests to enjoy the beauty of the Sri Lankan culture and engage with local businesses in the area as well.

 How we stay committed to responsible and sustainable tourism:

 - 10% of the local village is employed as full-time staff at Talalla

 - Sourcing many of our supplies and building materials from the immediate locality.
 We also focus efforts on protecting the local wildlife and vegetation

 - Installation of solar panels for electricity generation

-- As a result, hundreds of families in the immediate area found relief, support and hope.
-The Group was responsible for the construction of two community centers which are aligned with the local Buddhist monks and cater to everything from infant schooling to computer classes.
+- As a result, hundreds of families in the immediate area found relief, support, and hope.
+The Group was responsible for the construction of two community centers that are aligned with the local Buddhist monks and cater to everything from infant schooling to computer classes.